North East Surnames: Ogle to Ormston

 Northumberland and Durham name with Scottish roots

-Listed by Henry Guppy as a name peculiar to Northumberland.
-It has its origins in the Lothians from a place called Ormiston to the east of Edinburgh and probably first occurred in the Borders.
+Listed by Henry Guppy as a name peculiar to Northumberland, Ormston has its origins in the Lothians, deriving from a place called Ormiston to the east of Edinburgh.
+It probably first occurred in the Borders.
 The place-name from which the surname derives is part-Viking, incorporating the Norse personal name Orm.

 Another similar surname is Urmston which has a very definite Lancashire bias and probably derives from the place called Urmston near Manchester.
 In 1881 there were 270 people with this name in the Great Britain census of which 239 lived in Lancashire and 20 in neighbouring Cheshire with 11 others living in England’s South and South West.
 It is possible that some of the 93 Ormstons found in Lancashire mentioned above were in fact Urmstons given that Ormston seems to be otherwise very much a Northumberland and Durham name that has little presence in neighbouring Yorkshire.